debpal/SuomiGeoData/README.md

 # SuomiGeoData

 ## What is SuomiGeoData?
 SuomiGeoData is a Python package designed to simplify the process of downloading and extracting geospatial data from Suomi, that is Finland.
-The current features of the package include:
+The features of the package include:

 - **[Paituli](https://paituli.csc.fi/download.html)**
-  - Downloading DEM and shapefile by labels.
+  - Accessing the topographic database index map.

 ## Easy Installation